rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 eight physical RS232/RS485 serial ports can be exposed for remote access.

-I decided to build this after having physical USB to serial adapters hooked up to a Raspberry Pi, but several client applications that supported RS232 over IP using the published iTach Flex protocol.
-While Open Source microservices existed to simulate the iTach Flex IR protocols, none implemented the serial interface.
-This was built using a [StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2) as well as native Raspberry Pi GPIO pin outs.
+I decided to build this after having physical USB to serial adapters hooked up to a Raspberry Pi (such as the
+[StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2) and native Raspberry Pi GPIO pin outs), but had several iOS and other client applications which supported RS232/RS485 over IP using the published iTach Flex protocol.
+While Open Source projects existed to emulate iTach Flex IR devices, none implemented a serial interface.

-While this microservice is built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can just as easily be executed as a standalone server.
+While built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can just as easily be executed as a standalone server.